Labeling and Packaging - Oregon Tilth

 Important Labeling Notes

-• OTCO does not review labels for FDA, FSIS, or other domestic or international agencies
+• OTCO does not review labels for FDA, FSIS, or other domestic or international regulatory agencies

 • OTCO’s review is limited to organic compliance only